SvenVw/fdm/fdm-docs/docs/balance/01-nitrogen.md

 *Note: Ammonia emissions from crop residues are only calculated if the `m_cropresidue` flag is `false` or `null`, indicating that residues are incorporated into the soil rather than removed.*

-#### 3.3.3.
+#### 3.3.4.
 Ammonia from Grazing

 Ammonia emissions from grazing are currently not calculated in the FDM Calculator and are set to `0`.

 ## 4. Field and Farm Level Balance

-*  **Field Balance:** The individual N supply, removal, and volatilization components (in kg N / ha) are summed for each field to get the net N balance for that field.
+*  **Field Surplus (Field Balance):** For each field, the **N Surplus** is calculated as `N Supply - N Removal - Ammonia Emission`.
+This value is reported as the `balance` for each field in the output.
 *  **Farm Balance:**
-    1. The total N supplied, removed, and volatilized for each field (kg N / ha * field area (ha) = kg N per field) are summed across all fields.
+    1. The total N supplied, removed, and total emitted (including ammonia and nitrate) for each field (kg N / ha * field area (ha) = kg N per field) are summed across all fields.
-    2. These total farm-level amounts (in kg N) are then divided by the total farm area (ha) to provide an average farm-level balance in kg N / ha.
+    2. These total farm-level amounts (in kg N) are then divided by the total farm area (ha) to provide an average farm-level balance (`N Supply - N Removal - Total N Emission`) in kg N / ha.

 ## 5. Output

 The final output (`NitrogenBalanceNumeric`) provides:
-*  Overall farm balance, supply, removal, and volatilization (kg N / ha).
+*  Overall farm balance, supply, removal, and total emission (kg N / ha).
 *  A list of balances for each field (`NitrogenBalanceFieldNumeric`), which includes:
     *  Field ID.
-    *  Field-specific balance (kg N / ha).
+    *  Field-specific **N Surplus** (reported as `balance`, in kg N / ha).
+This is calculated as `N Supply - N Removal - Ammonia Emission`.
     *  Detailed breakdown of supply (total, fertilizers by type, fixation, deposition, mineralization).
     *  Detailed breakdown of removal (total, harvests, residues).
-    *  Detailed breakdown of volatilization (total, ammonia from fertilizers and residues).
+    *  Detailed breakdown of emission (total, plus sub-components for ammonia and nitrate).

 All values are rounded numbers.